 - Students must have prior approval from a parent/guardian and a high school official to be admitted to the program as evidenced by a signed Early Start Application and Approval Form. - Students must complete an Application for Admission to Rasmussen College.
-Early Start students are not required to submit the application fee. - Students must have a minimum cumulative high school grade point average of 2.00 out of a possible 4.00 and achieve a minimum score of 17 on the writing portion of the STEP - Student may take up to 8 credits per quarter without a tuition charge with a maximum of 24 credits per student earned through the Early Start Program. - Students must cover the cost of textbooks and supplies for each course.
-Most technology courses require access to specialized hardware and software which are available to students on campus.
-Early Start students electing to complete these courses online will need to secure access to required hardware and software.
-The college can provide information about course specifics including textbooks prices and technology requirements. - Applicants will be accepted on a space available basis for each selected course. - Early Start students must meet all course prerequisites as listed in the catalog. - General Allied Health courses and programspecific Massage Therapy, Medical Assisting, Medical Laboratory Technician, Nursing, Pharmacy Technician, and Practical Nursing courses are not available to Early Start students. - To continue enrollment in the Early Start Program, students must maintain a minimum Rasmussen College cumulative grade point average of 2.25 out of 4.00 - The application deadline is four weeks prior to the start of the intended quarter of enrollment. - Students will receive college credit toward a Bachelor's or Associate's Degree at Rasmussen College for all successfully completed courses.

-Rasmussen College Early Start Program

-Students who elect to pursue their education at another academic institution will be issued a transcript from Rasmussen College; these credits may be transferable at the complete discretion of the receiving institution.

-Students in the Early Start program will have an Early Start transcript.
+Early Start students are not required to submit the application fee. - Students must have a minimum cumulative high school grade point average of 2.00 out of a possible 4.00 and achieve a minimum score of 17 on the writing portion of the STEP assessment. - Student may take up to 8 credits per quarter without a tuition charge with a maximum of 24 credits per student earned through the Early Start Program. - Students must cover the cost of textbooks and supplies for each course.
+Most technology courses require access to specialized hardware and software which are available to students on campus; Early Start students electing to complete these courses online will need to secure access to required hardware and software.
+The college can provide information about course specifics including textbooks prices and technology requirements. - Applicants will be accepted on a space available basis for each selected course.
+Early Start students must meet all course - Party Start students must meet all course prerequisites as listed in the catalog. - Courses designated with M, MA, MT, or PT are not available to Early Start students. - To continue enrollment in the Early Start Program, students must maintain a minimum Rasmussen College cumulative grade point average of 2.25 out of 4.00 - The application deadline is four weeks prior to the start of the intended quarter of enrollment. - Students will receive college credit toward a Bachelor's or Associate's Degree at Rasmussen College for all successfully completed courses.
+Students who elect to pursue their education at another academic institution will be issued a transcript from Rasmussen College; these credits may be transferable at the complete discretion of the receiving institution. - Students in the Early Start program will have an Early Start transcript.
 Students who elect to continue their education at Rasmussen College after their high school graduation will have any courses for which they received a C or higher added to their new enrollment records if the course is required for their program of study.
 Grades lower than a C will not be added to their college transcript.